Tough Mudder: Safety

-At the April 20, 2013, Tough Mudder Mid-Atlantic event in Gerrardstown, West Virginia, a 28-year-old participant, Avishek Sengupta, died following an incident on the "Walk the Plank" obstacle.
-Witnesses told Berkeley County sheriff's office, which investigated the death, that he was submerged in water for between five and 15 minutes.
+At the April 20, 2013 Tough Mudder Mid-Atlantic event in Gerrardstown, West Virginia, 28-year-old participant Avishek Sengupta died following an incident on the "Walk the Plank" obstacle.
+Witnesses told the Berkeley County sheriff's office, which investigated the death, that he was submerged in water for between five and 15 minutes.
 A coroner ruled the death an accidental drowning and the sheriff's office concluded it did not warrant criminal charges.
 This was the first fatality in Tough Mudder's history.

 In 2014, The Atlantic reported on an incident at an October 2012 Tough Mudder event in Beatty, Nevada.
 There, three military personnel were admitted to the Nellis Air Force Base medical center with vomiting and bloody diarrhea.
 All had fallen face-first in mud on the Tough Mudder course on a nearby cattle ranch a week before.
 Subsequent investigations linked 22 cases "most likely caused by infection with the fecally transmitted bacterium Campylobacter coli," possibly from water contaminated by livestock.

 Statements released by Tough Mudder since the incident have discussed the company's commitment to safety, and Tough Mudder CEO Will Dean has stated that Tough Mudder events are about 20 times safer than triathlons.

 According to study by Canadian researchers and published in the Emergency Medicine Journal in 2016, serious injuries are rare at obstacle course races like Tough Mudder.
 Only about 1 percent of participants are injured during obstacle course races, and most of the injuries are minor and only require first aid.
 Lead author of the study, Dr. Alana Hawley, of McMaster University in Hamilton, said "The health risks of participating in such obstacle courses are minimal, however, and are comparable to the injury risks at any mass gathering event."
 Most of those injured - 89 percent - in the study group of more than 45,000 people participating in eight mud runs returned to the event without needing any further medical care.